puppetlabs-toy-chest/puppet-quest-guide/quests/variables_and_templates.md

 character the cowsay application will use, the port we want to service to run on, and path of the configuration file.

-If you're not already in the modules directory, let's go a ahead and `cd` into it now.
+If you're not already in the modules directory, let's go ahead and `cd` into it now.

     cd /etc/puppetlabs/code/environments/production/modules